Frequently Asked Questions

 If such a payment is taken, the rental company should send you a copy of the ticket or charge notice.

 When you sign the car rental agreement, on picking up the car, one clause on the agreement is an authorisation to the rental company to charge for any penalties incurred.
+The rental company will add £30 administration charge to the cost of paying the penalty charge.

 If you are charged for something after your rental and you do NOT receive a copy of the charge notice, please contact us and we will investigate and get a copy of any charge notice for you.